-Nearly everyone has received a speeding ticket at some point in their driving history.
+Nearly everyone has received a Speeding Ticket at some point in their driving history.
 However, most people underestimate the severe impact that traffic and speeding tickets could have on their daily lives.

-Most drivers know that if they do not address the ticket by paying the fine or responding within the 15-day deadline in Washington State, the Department of Licensing (DOL) can suspend your license.
+Most drivers know that if they do not address the ticket by paying the fine or responding within the 15-day deadline in Washington State, the Department of Licensing (DOL) can suspend their license.
 A common problem I hear is that people do not know how to fight a ticket, or feel the cost of a speeding ticket attorney or time off work to appear in court is not worth the hassle.

 So, most individuals opt to pay the fine, have the ticket resolved, and move on with their lives.

 The problem is that when you pay your speeding ticket, you agree that you were in violation of the law and blindly accept all the adverse consequences.
 Speeding tickets, when just paid, are reported to the Washington DOL and subsequently recorded on your driver’s record.
 Having a speeding ticket added to your driving record can, unfortunately, have profound effects on what you pay for vehicle insurance.

 But it is not just higher insurance premiums that you might have to worry about.
 Speeding tickets, or any traffic ticket in general, can not only affect your insurance rates but also may affect your ability to drive and even your employment prospects.

 In Washington state, the Department of Licensing keeps a record for every driver who has an active driver’s license to operate a vehicle.
 This is a record of every interaction you, as a driver, have had with the police while driving, as well as your personal information, car collisions that you have been involved in, the status of your driver’s license and any suspensions or disqualifications on your record.